 The Mansion is a state-owned property managed by the

 About the Daly Mansion Preservation Trust

 The Daly Mansion was purchased by the State of Montana in 1986 through the Montana Estate Tax Forgiveness Act, in conjunction with a loan from the National Trust for Historic Preservation.
 It is operated by the Daly Mansion Preservation Trust (DMPT), which was started in 1986 by a band of courageous citizens determined to save history.
+The Mansion was first opened to the public in May 1987, after being closed and boarded up for over 45 years following Margaret Daly's death in 1941.

 The DMPT does not receive any regular operational support, at this time, from either the State or the Federal Government.
-The Mansion was first opened to the public in May 1987, after being closed and boarded up for over 40 years following Margaret Daly's death in 1941.

 Board of Directors

-Held at 5pm at the Mansion.
-For information please call 363-6004 4#
+For additional information, please call 363-6004 4#

 Darlene Gould, Executive Director & Volunteer Coordinator

 Courtney Hartelius, Events Coordinator